Revizor: Testing Black-box CPUs against Speculation Contracts: Related Work

+\myparagraph{Information-flow checking} While information-flow checking (verification and testing) of individual programs is a well-established field (see, e.g.,~\cite{sabelfeld2003language,backes2009automatic,barthe2011secure}) information-flow checking of language runtimes or processors (which requires reasoning about {\em all} programs) has not been widely studied.
+Notable approaches are~\cite{hritcu2013testing}, which generate random programs to surface non-interference violations in an information-flow monitor, and~\cite{Zhang2015} who propose to add information flow annotations to Verilog to detect timing leaks at compile time.

-\myparagraph{Speculative leaks in software} A number of tools have been proposed for detecting and mitigating (speculative) side-channel leaks in software~\cite{Wang2018,He2019,Guarnieri2018,Oleksenko2020,Cauligi2020,Vassena2020}.
-They all rely on (sometimes implicit) assumptions about the speculation behavior of the underlying hardware platform. \sys{} gives a first principled foundation for validating such assumption on black-box CPUs.
+\myparagraph{Speculative leaks in software} Several tools target detection of speculative leaks in software~\cite{Wang2018,He2019,Guarnieri2018,Oleksenko2020,Cauligi2020,Vassena2020}.
+They all rely on (sometimes implicit) assumptions about the speculation in hardware, see~\cite{cauligi2021sok} for an overview. \sys{} gives a first principled foundation for validating such assumption on black-box CPUs.